Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-3/README.md

         res.render('admin/login');
     });
     ```

-1. Copy the `admin` directory to the `views` directory which contains the login page from `/Libs/Part3-3`.
-Looking at login.pug - what action is taken when the form is submitted?
+1. From `/Libs/Part3-3` - copy the `admin` directory to the `views` directory which contains the login page.
+Looking at `login.pug` - what action is taken when the form is submitted?

 1. Test now if you can see the login page when you click the link.
 If not, troubleshoot.